deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> Table 5 presents the performance of six Large Language Models (LLMs) on tasks assessing basic CBT knowledge and cognitive model understanding, showing accuracy, precision, recall, and F1 scores across different datasets.
+> Table 5 presents the performance of six Large Language Models (LLMs) on tasks assessing basic CBT knowledge and cognitive model understanding, showing accuracy for CBT-QA and weighted precision, recall, and F1 scores for other datasets.

 {{< table-caption >}}